dominant-strategies/Quai-Macro-Model/Research/Admin/Questions.md

 - Do all instances of the prime, zone and region blocks need to get mined each time or are there situations in which a prime block only has partial filling from these levels?
 - If a prime block has not been mined in X amount of time, does difficulty then adjust down or is it that once it eventually is mined the difficulty is adjusted downwards?

+## Sharding

+- Are there any impacts beyond network size increases and throughput increases that we should worry about in the context of the impact of sharding?

 ## Internal Questions

 - Are we OK excluding the growth of the network in terms of size for the MVP simulation model?
 And if not, how do we want to model it?